Writing Consultants - (Not available outside term)

 Hello!
 My name is Marisa and I am a second year PhD student in Sociology, researching popular culture discourses and bisexual identity.
 I received my B.A. in Sociology at Mills College in California and my MSc in Media and Communications at LSE.
 I love to read and write and hope to provide a fun and supportive environment to help you workshop your writing.
 In my spare time you can find me knitting, attempting to become a runner, and trying every restaurant on Mill Road.

 Hi, I'm Lily!
-I'm a third year PhD candidate at the Faculty of English, specializing in the field of Post-colonial and related literatures.
+I'm a final year PhD candidate at the Faculty of English, specializing in the field of Post-colonial and related literatures.
 I supervise undergraduate dissertations at the Faculty of English, and have previously lectured at the undergraduate level at the University of Delhi, India.
 I look forward to facilitating you in exploring and demystifying the wondrous and terrifying process of writing this academic year!

 Royal Literary Fund Fellow